znstrider/znstrider.github.io/_posts/2019-01-10-Alone-In-The-Corner.md

 The algorithm then learns n spatial components comprised of weights from all the bins and weights for each team which state how much a team uses a given spatial component.

 The benefits of this are that this reduces the complexity back into a managable size and allows us to find patterns inherit in the data.
-I described it in a little more detail in my artile here if you are interested: https://github.com/znstrider/znstrider.github.io/blob/master/_posts/2018-11-14-SBData-NMF.md
+I described it in a little more detail [in my article here](https://github.com/znstrider/znstrider.github.io/blob/master/_posts/2018-11-14-SBData-NMF.md) if you are interested:

 Applying a 2x2 yard binning with n = 5, gave me the following spatial components: